 - Learn how to get traffic from one source

 Focus on one traffic source at a time.
-The easiest traffic source right now is Pinterest, whereas the hardest is Google.
+For example, the easiest traffic source right now is Pinterest, whereas the hardest is Google.

 11. Ignoring your headlines